Aaditri-Informatics/AI-Framework/README.md

 - Technological capabilities and limitations
 - Community contributions and improvements

-Framework improvements and contributions should align with the core philosophy of thoughtful, collaborative problem-solving.
+Framework improvements and contributions should align with the core philosophy of thoughtful, collaborative problem-solving while respecting role boundaries as an injected enhancement layer.

 ---

-*This framework emphasizes that the goal is collaborative problem-solving, not just answer generation.
-Take time to understand, explain your thinking, and work together toward the best solution.*
+*This framework emphasizes collaborative problem-solving through intelligent confidence-based interaction patterns.
+It enhances agentic tools without overriding their core functionality, creating natural human-AI partnerships focused on quality outcomes.*